aws/aws-cdk-rfcs/0000-template.md

 enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

+# Design Summary

+Summarize the approach of the feature design in a couple of sentences.
+Call out any known patterns or best practices the design is based around.

 # Detailed Design

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody